MagicMagoogul/student_tracker/Dev_Manual.md

     -
 ---
 ## Development environment & setup
-The development environment and setup for this project is the
+The development environment and setup for this project requires Microsoft Visual Studio 2022 with the Blazor development package installed, as well as a standard installation of python.
+Missing python dependencies are installed automatically.

 ---
 ## Coding standards
-The coding standard for this project
+The coding standard for this project are quite typical, we follow the regular capitalization standards that are recommended for C# development, as well as the typical standards for python, in the case of our database API written in python.
+We also stick to the same way of organizing C# classes, especially in the case of getters and setters.

 ---
 ## Development standards